-The DDD (or Define Daily Dose) is defined by the World Health Organization (WHO) as the average dose of active ingredient recommended per day for a drug used for its main indication in adults.
+The DDD (or Define Daily Dose) is defined by the World Health Organization (WHO) as the average recommended dose of active ingredient per day for a medicine used for its main indication in adults.

 Only one DDD is assigned per WHO ATC classification code and route of administration.

-The DDD per box expresses the number of days of treatment recommended for a box.
+The DDD per box expresses the recommended number of days of treatment for one box.

-Let us take the example of a box containing 30 capsules (BU or base units) each containing 50 milligrams of the active principle PA.
+Let's take the example of a box containing 30 capsules (BUs or base units) each containing 50 milligrams of the active ingredient PA.

-Number of basic units of the box x dosage of active principle of one base unit
+Number of base units in the box x active ingredient dosage of one base unit

 The DDD of this product is 300 MG per day.

-Then the DDD per box is calculated by: Dosage of active principle in the box / DDD
+So the DDD per box is calculated as: Active ingredient dosage of the box / DDD

 The DDD per box indicator can be translated into English as "DDD per package".

-This indicator is only available for pharmacies data and only for drugs
+This indicator is only available for pharmacy data and only for medicines

 Use & Analytics Advanced subscription